archway-network/archway-docs/docs/node/running-a-local-testnet.md

 cp ./node-main/config/genesis.json ./node2/config/
 ```

-## Step 5: Find the addressed of the seeds
+## Step 5: Find the addresses of the seeds

 To join a p2p network we need the addresses of nodes that we are willing to connect to.
 So let's find the address of the `main-node` via running the following command: